nebula-labs-xyz/protocol-docs/contracts/interfaces/IProtocol.sol/interface.IPROTOCOL.md

 ### updateRewardableSupply

-Updates the minimum supply required to be eligible for rewards
+Updates the minimum liquidity threshold required to be eligible for rewards

-*Minimum allowed value is 20,000 WAD*
+*Can only be called by authorized governance roles*

 ```solidity